mkohli1997/Facial-Expression-Gender/575_Final_Project_Group_9.md

 ## Mehul Kohli, Alexander Constant

+### I. INSTRUCTIONS FOR EXECUTING THE CODE FILES

-### ABSTRACT
+### II.
+ABSTRACT

 This paper describes the creation and implementation of two Convolution Neural Network models for gender and expression recognition.
 The models were trained using the publicly available IMDB and FER-2013 datasets, for gender and facial expression respectively.
 We implemented Haar cascade facial detection in order to ensure that models did not attempt to predict on frames without faces.
 We report 95% validation rate for gender recognition in the IMDB dataset and 60.12% validation for expression recognition in the FER-2013 dataset.
 In addition, we found the FER-2013 expression dataset had a significant sample size imbalance, and we have trained three models for expression recognition: one with the imbalanced label included (“Disgust”), one with images labeled “Disgust” removed, and one with images labeled “Digust” removed and the remaining training data normalized to 4,000 images per class.
 Our implementation of these CNNs differs from others in the specific architecture of the neural network, and the removal of the imbalanced “Disgust” label and the  normalization of the remaining training data suggests an area for improvement for other models training with the FER-2013 dataset.

-### INTRODUCTION
+### 1. INTRODUCTION

 Facial recognition is a fast growing segment of the software industry, and has applications ranging from security to implementations in social media tagging to healthcare.
 Oftentimes, it is useful to ascertain certain information about a face, such as age, gender, facial expression, and ethnicity.
 In recent years, the rise of Convolutional Neural Networks (CNNs) for image classification has proved useful for categorizing images, and facial recognition implementations have been at the forefront.
 Companies like Affectiva [1] offer expression recognition services at cost, and have models trained on large, proprietary datasets.
 The publicly available IMDB gender and FER-2013 emotion datasets are among the most popularly used datasets for training gender and expression recognition CNNs for non-professional use.
 In-dataset validation accuracies for these datasets typically range up to 96% (gender, IMDB dataset) and ~65% (expression, FER-2013 dataset).

-### RELATED WORK
+### 2. RELATED WORK

 As facial and expression recognition is a fast growing field, there are a large number of approaches to developing CNNs for facial recognition purposes, and each approach is highly dependent of the desired end use of the trained model.
 For example, models used in real-time applications, such as robotics, tend to need to be smaller and more streamlined, such that there is not much delay between the reading of an input image and classification predictions.
 Models like those developed in [2] tend to value maximizing the ratio of accuracy over parameters by using Global Average Pooling operations.
 Another approach, taken in [6], is to first preprocess images by cropping the face and extracting Facial Parts – more specifically, the eyes and the mouth – then training two separate CNNs on the specifically extracted facial parts and combing their outputs in order to perform classification.
 This limits the total number of trainable parameters necessary.
 In other cases, it is desirable to be able to train to higher accuracies while using smaller datasets.
 Models like those studied in [3] use “Scale Invariant Feature Transforms” in combination with CNNs in order to maximize validation accuracies over smaller datasets.
 In all applications, it is desirable to reduce total training time and to simplify the specific implementations of the CNN in order to make working with such large statistical models less unwieldy.
 [5] proposes performing a batch normalization procedure between layers, which is used to normalize the inputs to each layer.
 This is necessary because as training proceeds, shifting network parameters create changing distributions of internal nodes in the network, which creates a need to precisely handle each layers inputs.
 Batch normalization removes this need, which accelerates training times.
 We use the batch normalization implementation that has been built into TensorFlow.

-### EXPERIMENTAL PLATFORM
+### 3. EXPERIMENTAL PLATFORM

 Models were trained on a laptop with the following specs: